opensearch-project/documentation-website/_tuning-your-cluster/index.md

 There are many ways to design a cluster.
 The following illustration shows a basic architecture that includes a four-node cluster that has one dedicated cluster manager node, one dedicated coordinating node, and two data nodes that are cluster manager eligible and also used for ingesting data.

-  The nomenclature recently changed for the master node; it is now called the cluster manager node.
+  The nomenclature the primary node is now referred to as the cluster manager node.
    {: .note }

 ![multi-node cluster architecture diagram]({{site.url}}{{site.baseurl}}/images/cluster.png)